thun88/css/src/docs/layout.md

 ---
-title: Responsive Grid
+title: Responsive Layout
 description: Soho Foundation Styleguide
 ---

-A 12-column grid is the base infrastructure of modern, responsive application layouts.
-On this page, you'll learn how to use the responsive grid to build layouts and how to adjust your layouts on different browser-width breakpoints.
+A 12-column layout is the base infrastructure of modern, responsive application layouts.
+On this page, you'll learn how to use the responsive layout to build layouts and how to adjust your layouts on different browser-width breakpoints.

 ## Breakpoint Specs